Heart Signal: Aftermath

 Seo Joo-won from Season 1 got married in 2018 to YouTuber Aori (Kim Min-young) and got divorced in 2022.

 Kim Do-gyun from Season 2 got married in 2022 to a non-celebrity who is a yoga instructor.
-Im Hyun-joo is dating actor Kwak Si-yang.
+Im Hyun-joo dated actor Kwak Si-yang between 2023 until November 2024.
 Lee Gyu-bin from Season 2 proposed in 2025 to model Ahn Sun-mi, and the couple announced their engagement.

 Park Ji-hyun from Season 3 got married in 2023 to a non-celebrity who is a businessman.

 Shin Min-gyu and Yoo Yi-soo from Season 4 dated between April 2023 until late 2024.
+Kim Ji-young from Season 4 announced her marriage to a non-celebrity and pregnancy in January 2026.

+Ahn Ji-min and Lee Je-yeon from the spin-off, Heart Pairing, dated until October 2025.
+Shin Woo-jae and Moon Ji-won from the spin-off are still currently in a relationship.